python/cpython/Doc/library/logging.rst

    Logger-level filtering is applied using :meth:`~Logger.filter`.

-.. method:: Logger.makeRecord(name, lvl, fn, lno, msg, args, exc_info, func=None, extra=None)
+.. method:: Logger.makeRecord(name, level, fn, lno, msg, args, exc_info, func=None, extra=None)

    This is a factory method which can be overridden in subclasses to create specialized :class:`LogRecord` instances.